-Adverse sustainabil ity indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, actions planned and targets set for the next reference period Cont.
-Climate and othe er environment-related indicators Biodiversity 7.
-Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity- sensitive areas where activities of those investee companies negatively affect those areas 0.61 % 0 % Coverage 98.59% Clarity AI leverages NLP models to identify breaches for this PAI.
-All controversies considered a potential violation by NLP models are later reviewed by our analysts.
-Rhepa expects companies to be aware of material negative impacts on biodiversity and actively work on finding ways to minimize such impacts.
+Adverse sustainability indicator Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, actions planned and targets set for the next reference period Cont.
+Climate and other environment-related indicators Biodiversity 7.
+Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity- sensitive areas where activities of those investee companies negatively affect those areas 145 % 0.61 % 0 % Coverage 100% Clarity AI leverages NLP models to identify breaches for this PAI.
+All controversies considered a potential violation by NLP models are later reviewed by Clarity AI's analysts.
+Rhepa expects companies to be aware of actual and potential negative impacts on biodiversity and actively work on finding ways to minimize such impacts.
 No specific actions during the year.
 Water 8.
-Emissions to water Tons of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.00025 tons / EUR m invested 0.00080 tons / EUR m invested Coverage 9.69% Estimated 39.17% Reported 60.83% Emissions to water is an important aspect within the healthcare sector and will to a greater extent be included Rhepa's extended investment analysis.
+Emissions to water Tons of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.0001 tons / EUR m invested 0.00025 tons / EUR m invested 0.00080 tons / EUR m invested Coverage 8.44% Estimated 21.25% Reported 78.75% Emissions to water are an important aspect within the healthcare sector (and in the pharmaceutical sub-sector in particular) and is part of Rhepa's extended investment analysis.
 We expect all companies to work with their emissions and negative effects on the sea, lakes and other water courses.
 We also expect them to have an action plan on how to minimize them.
 If Rhepa is made aware of a specific case where a company is acting contrary to these expectations, Rhenman & Partners shall evaluate whether an active dialogue should be initiated to influence the company in a positive direction or if not, whether a divestment should be considered.
 No specific actions during the year.
 Waste 9.
-Hazardous waste ratio Tons of hazardous waste generated by investee companies per million EUR invested, expressed as a weighted average 0.11 tons / EUR m invested 0.11 tons / EUR m invested Coverage 94.48% Estimated 59.36% Reported 40.64% Hazardous waste is an important aspect within the healthcare sector and will to a greater extent be included Rhepa's extended investment analysis.
+Hazardous waste ratio Tons of hazardous waste generated by investee companies per million EUR invested, expressed as a weighted average 0.15 tons / EUR m invested 0.11 tons / EUR m invested 0.11 tons / EUR m invested Coverage 97.24% Estimated 68.94% Reported 31.06% Hazardous waste is an important aspect within the healthcare sector and is part of Rhepa's extended investment analysis.
 Rhepa expects companies to actively work on ways to minimize and responsibly manage hazardous waste generated.
 If Rhepa is made aware of a specific case where a company is acting contrary to these expectations, Rhenman & Partners shall evaluate whether an active dialogue should be initiated to influence the company in a positive direction or if not, whether a divestment should be considered.
 No specific actions during the year.